Barriers to Effective Communication

 Main Key Point of barriers can be explained as follows:

 This barrier is related to the process of coding and decoding the message.
-Various types of semantic gaps found in day-to-day use of people are as follows:
+Various types of semantic gaps found in the day-to-day use of people are as follows:

-The Hindi word ‘kaka’ means uncle in one part of the country but small boy in another part of the country.
+The Hindi word ‘kaka’ means uncle in one part of the country but the small boy in another part of the country.

-New meanings given to ordinary words by computer technology; to people who are not familiar with computers, “mouse” is only an animal, where as in computer jargon, it is a device.
+New meanings given to ordinary words by computer technology; to people who are not familiar with computers, “mouse” is only an animal, whereas, in computer jargon, it is a device.

-It may originate in contradictory management policies, or too many levels of management or the clash between line and staff operations.
+It may originate in contradictory management policies or too many levels of management or the clash between line and staff operations.
 The specialized nature of functions or even the special language of those functions may cause it.
-It may have its source in formal informal, or grapevine transactions.
+It may have its source in formal-informal, or grapevine transactions.
 Following are the organizational barriers in communication:

 - Organization culture and climate: In every organization, there exists a unique culture and climate.
-The climate and culture of an organization ultimately influence the freedom, thrust and interaction pattern among people in an organization.
+The climate and culture of an organization ultimately influence the freedom, thrust, and interaction pattern among people in an organization.

 - Organizational rules and regulations: The rules and regulations of the organization vary widely from one organization to another.
-They may be so rigid that they may influence the flow of information in a wrong direction.
+They may be so rigid that they may influence the flow of information in the wrong direction.

-- Status relationships: The status, power and position relationship acts as the hurdle in the effectiveness of communications.
+- Status relationships: The status, power, and position relationship acts as the hurdle in the effectiveness of communications.
 Individuals may not be able to say what they wish to say because of their fear for the position and power of the other party in the communication process.
-The complex hierarchical structure of the organization like too tall or too much of divisionalisation of the organization may not facilitate the free flow of communication.
+The complex hierarchical structure of the organization like too tall or too much divisionalisation of the organization may not facilitate the free flow of communication.

-- Lack of cooperation between superior and subordinate: There may not be proper cooperation between the superior and subordinate for various personal or organizational relationships, which may held to improper communication in an organization.
+- Lack of cooperation between superior and subordinate: There may not be proper cooperation between the superior and subordinate for various personal or organizational relationships, which may hold to improper communication in an organization.

 The effectiveness of Communication depends a lot on the interpersonal relationship between two people.
-If and when the sender and receiver are at the same economic, educational and status level and also have good rapport with each other, there is hardly any barrier arising in communication.
+If and when the sender and receiver are at the same economic, educational and status level and also have a good rapport with each other, there is hardly any barrier arising in communication.
 But, in case of a difference at any level, there is a greater chance of Miscommunication.
 The most common example for this in an organization is the Barriers relating to Superior and Subordinate.

-The subordinate must follow the order of the superior, carry out all work efficiently, and provide full information related to any matter, which arises in the organization or in any work.
+The subordinate must follow the order of the superior, carry out all work efficiently, and provide full information related to any matter, which arises in the organization or any work.
 Moreover, the superior should have full confidence in himself and the subordinate.